waynesun626/Real-Time-Pitch-Shifter/README.md

 To be done: Adding indicators to show which key was pressed.

 Key idea:
-1. Use a band-pass filter to change the central frequency of input audio signal to 440Hz.
+1. Use a band-pass filter to change the central frequency of input audio signal to 261.625Hz(Middle C).
 (My solution is using the bandpass() method inside a SoX transformer.
 Result is not ideal!)
 2. Change the pitch based on the key pressed.